 3. Does your site take forever to load?

 A few decades ago, potential customers were willing to sift through the yellow pages to find the service they needed.
-In 2018, if your website is slow to load, it is more likely to give users second thoughts and make them close the browser tab.
+In the 2010s, if your website is slow to load, it is more likely to give users second thoughts and make them close the browser tab.
 Google also punishes slow websites in its search results.
 Potential customers looking for a solution want to find answers and alternatives with speed, efficiency and ease.

 Technical problems on websites are mountain-sized stumbling blocks in terms of the user experience.
 A website that is slow to reveal itself will be quick to dampen the potential customer’s willingness to buy.
 It is easy to switch from a stuttering site onto a competitor’s smooth, reliable website.